colpal/dataEng-container-tools/README.md

 * upload_files_to_disk: Uploads files from GCS to the container's hard drive:
   * gcs_uris: Required.
   * local_locations: Optional.
 Defaults to `None`.

+## safe_stdout:
+Ensures that secrets are not accidentally printed using stdout.
+Has one class `safe_stdout`, two helper methods, `setup_stdout` and `setup_default_stdout`, and one global variable `default_secret_folder`:
+* safe_stdout: The output class in charge of outputting to the command line.
+Replaces stdout.
+Has the following methods:
+  * init: Creates the class with the following inputs:
+    * bad_words: Required.
+A list of words to censor from output.
+  * write: Writes a message to the command line.
+Usually called through Python's built in `print()` function.
+Has the following inputs:
+    * message: Required.
+The message to write.
+  * add_words: Adds a list of words to the list of words being censored.
+Has the following inputs:
+    * bad_words: Required.
+A list of wors to censor from output.
+* setup_stdout: Censors all the values in a list of secret files from stdout.
+Takes the following input:
+  * secret_locations: Required.
+A list of secret file locations.
+* setup_default_stdout: Censors all values from secret files contained in folder.
+Takes the following input:
+  * folder: Optional.
+Defaults to `default_secret_folder`.
+The path of the folder containing the secret files.
+* default_secret_folder: Variable containing the folder in which secrets are injected by default.
+Currently set to `'/vault/secrets/'`.